Curious about Japanese woodworking but not sure where to start?

 This way of working requires a quiet mind, allowing your hands to do all the thinking.

 When everything else in our lives is chaotic, it’s important to have something to enrich your soul and still your busy thoughts.
 This craft has been that for me.
-Nothing else matters other than the tenon I have to cut in front of me.
+Nothing else matters other than the tools and wood I have to cut in front of me.
 I hope you can experience this too.

 Meet your instructor